Coconut-Lime Turkey Rice Soup Recipe

 Notes

-I would use homemade chicken stock if you have some, but you can substitute 2 cans chicken broth if needed.
+I would use homemade chicken stock or turkey stock if you have some, but you can substitute 2 cans chicken broth if needed.

-I love Golden Monkfruit Sweetener (affiliate link) but use any sweetener yo prefer.
+I love Golden Monkfruit Sweetener (affiliate link) but use any sweetener you prefer.

 Use light or full fat coconut milk, whichever you prefer.